-Just after I graduated from high school, I let a musician friend of mine talk me into going on a blind date as part of a double-date with a friend of his girlfriend.
+Just after I graduated from high school, I let a musician friend of mine talk me into going on a blind date with a friend of his girlfriend as part of a double-date.

 Okay, I confess.
 The plan to see that movie was the clincher on my accepting to do the double-date, especially when my friend offered to pick up the tab for the movie.

-I had heard the movie was hilarious and Hilarious and I go way back as friends.
+I had heard the movie was hilarious and Hilarious and I go way back as good friends.

-As we sat down in the theatre, waiting to watch the previews, my date began this fascinating monologue about all of her impressive accomplishments in high school.
+As we sat down in the theater, waiting to watch the previews, my date began this fascinating monologue about all of her impressive accomplishments in high school.

 When she paused to breathe, I quickly interjected, “You know, I have an uncle who has a pen that Prince Phillip touched once.”
 Suddenly, our budding romance chilled.

-I think what sealed the deal on our not being a good fit for each other was when in the middle of the movie, I almost fell into the empty seat in from of us laughing so hard at some of the funniest scenes I had ever witnessed in a movie.
+I think what sealed the deal on our not being a good fit for each other was when in the middle of the movie, I almost fell into the empty seat in from of us laughing so hard at some of the funny scenes in the movie.

-Apparently, bluebloods don’t think it’s dignified to laugh so hard that you almost fall into empty theatre seats.
-For the record, I’m okay with not being a blueblood.
+Apparently, blue-bloods don’t think it’s dignified to laugh so hard you almost fall into empty theater seats.
+My takeaway from this experience?

-So, be humble and let your accomplishments speak for themselves.
-Because, the moment people see an oversized ego, it’s adios amigo!
+Be humble.
+Let your accomplishments speak for themselves or share them modestly if someone asks.
+Because, the moment people see an inflated ego, it’s adios amigo!
 (Or, in this case, Amiga!)